Kentucky Senate passes bill to restrict no-knock warrants

 The measure now awaits House input.

-Taylor, a Black woman, was shot in her home multiple times by police during a botched drug raid that occurred after midnight.
+Taylor, a Black woman, was shot in her home multiple times by police during a botched drug raid that occurred after midnight last March.
 Her death launched a series of protests over the summer and into the fall, with many demonstrators calling on state and national officials to ban no-knock warrants.

 A grand jury indicted one officer on wanton endangerment charges in September for shooting into a neighbor’s apartment.
 But no officers were charged in connection with her death.
 Police had a no-knock warrant but said they knocked and announced their presence before entering Taylor’s apartment, a claim some witnesses have disputed.
 No drugs were found in Taylor’s apartment.

-“If this law had been in place and the officers followed it … this young lady would be here,” said Senate President Robert Stivers, who sponsored the bill.
+“If this law had been in place and the officers followed it … this young lady would be here,” said Republican Senate President Robert Stivers, who sponsored the bill.

 Louisville’s Metro Council banned all no-knock warrants in June 2020.
+Virginia passed a ban on all no-knock warrants last fall.
+The warrants are also not permitted under Oregon and Florida state law.

-The bill also includes measures that Stivers said require officers to take more steps in order to obtain warrants in the limited circumstances they are allowed.
-Judges will also be required to sign legibly when approving them.
+The bill also includes measures that Stivers said would require officers to take more steps in order to obtain warrants in the limited circumstances they are allowed.
+Judges would also be required to sign legibly when approving them.

 In a speech on the floor, Stivers insisted that some no-knock warrants were still valuable in cases where law enforcement was investigating terrorism, weapons of mass destruction and kidnapping.